 When Christmas shopping in Frankfurt, we recommend choosing products that are locally produced or regional specialties.
 For more top tips of what to buy at German Christmas Markets, you might want to check out this article.

 Frankfurt Christmas Market Details

-We have the answers to the most commonly asked questions about the Christmas market in Frankfurt.
+We have the answers to the most commonly asked questions about the Christmas Market in Frankfurt.
 Below you will find everything you need to know, whether you’ve been naughty or nice!

 When Do Christmas Markets Start in Germany?

 Dates for the most popular German Christmas Markets vary by location – but the Frankfurt Christmas Market dates are generally in the same timeframe from year to year.
 The markets typically open the last week of November and run until a few days before Christmas.